-- C) Potentially eligible for CIS: Any member the Health Plan has identified that may be eligible for CIS who has not yet gonethrough eligibility verification or been contacted for consent to participate. - D) Newly identified: Any member that has been identified as potentially eligible for CIS within this reporting period. - E) New CIS member: Any CIS member who the Health Plan identified and confirmed eligible for CIS and who gave consent to participate within the reporting period. - F) Existing CIS member: Any CIS member who was identified, confirmed eligible, and gave consent to participate prior to the reporting period, and who was not disenrolled from the program prior to the reporting period. - G) CIS members (New and Existing): All members enrolled in CIS services that have been deemed eligible and consented to participate. - H) CIS services: Include all pre-tenancy and tenancyservices provided to CIS members under the CIS program. - I) "Transitional care": Defined as transitional care management services provided to the member when the member transitions from an acute care setting (such as hospitals, skilled nursing facilities, etc.) back into the community. - J) Homeless service provider: An organization, external to the Health Plan and contracted by the Health Plan, that provides tenancy and/or pre-tenancy services, including case management, financial, and other wraparound services.
+- C) Potentially eligible for CIS: Any member the Health Plan has identified that may be eligible for CIS who has not yet gonethrough eligibility verification or been contacted for consent to participate. - D) Newly identified: Any member that has been identified as potentially eligible for CIS within this reporting period. - E) New CIS member: Any CIS member who the Health Plan identified and confirmed eligible for CIS and who gave consent to participate within the reporting period. - F) Existing CIS member: Any CIS member who was identified, confirmed eligible, and gave consent to participate prior to the reporting period, and who was not disenrolled from the program prior to the reporting period. - G) CIS members (New and Existing): All members enrolled in CIS services that have been deemed eligible and consented to participate. - H) CIS services: Include all pre-tenancy and tenancy services provided to CIS members under the CIS program. - I) "Transitional care": Defined as transitional care management services provided to the member when the member transitions from an acute care setting (such as hospitals, skilled nursing facilities, etc.) back into the community. - J) Homeless service provider (HSP): An organization, external to the Health Plan and contracted by the Health Plan, that provides tenancy and/or pre-tenancy services, including case management, financial, and other wraparound services.
+If a member has had multiple HSPs during a reporting period, the plan should report on the member's most recent provider, or the provider at the end of the reporting period.